ProxyFoo/ProxyFoo/README.md

 Also see [proxyfoo.com](http://proxyfoo.com) for additional documentation.

 ##Notes
-Requires Visual Studio 2015.
+Requires Visual Studio 2015 to use new project files.
 This library now uses ASP.NET Core package projects to build the nuget package.
 The .NET 4 project has been left to make it easier to work with the Resharper test runner until tests can be run directly from the xproj or project.json.
 All the work here is based on ASP.NET 5 RC Update 1.